david-fong/ModelsimKaraoke/README.txt

        > buslistROM.v
        > karaoke.v

-    4. Start a simulation of the karaoke.v file. add each top-level signal named "sl<#>" to the waveform viewer, expand them, and format each bit signal as a literal value.
+    4. Open Modelsim and start a simulation of "karaoke".
+       Add each top-level signal named "sl<#>" to the waveform viewer, expand them, and format each bit signal as a literal value.
 (NOTE:
        Modelsim is not consistent with the order of